tvarkevi/AMYGDALA_REACT_VS_CONNECT/README.md

 The output beta, contrast, and t-maps of the parametric second-level procedure are stored in a subfolder of the working directory that is named after the study ID (MARS, BETER), and contrast image used for the analysis (con_0001, con_0002, con_0003, con_0004, con_0005); e.g., working_dir > **BETER_parametric_second_level_analysis_con_0001**.
 In this folder can be found the beta-maps of each of the predictors specified in the model, as well as the specified contrast maps and corresponding t-maps.

-### 6.2 Second-level non-parametric analysis: specification and computation
+### 6.4 Statistical non-parametric analysis: specification and computation

 The second-level non-parametric (permutation-based) connectivity vs. reactivity analysis supported by the [amygdala_recon.py](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/amygdala_recon.py) module is conducted via the Multiple Regression option of the Statistical nonParametric Mapping ([SnPM](http://www.nisox.org/Software/SnPM13/)) toolbox of [SPM12](https://www.fil.ion.ucl.ac.uk/spm/software/spm12/).
 This toolbox provides an extensible framework for non-parametric permutation/randomisation tests using the General Linear Model and pseudo t-statistics for independent observations.